 Rose Durban

-I live locally and want to contribute to making a difference locally and can’t think of a better way than to help contribute to changing children’s learning and life-chances across Beckley CE and Peasmarsh CE Primary Schools, which together make up The Genesis Federation.
+I live locally and want to contribute to making a difference locally and can’t think of a better way than to help contribute to changing children’s learning and life-chances across Beckley, Peasmarsh and St Michael's CE Primary Schools, which together make up The Genesis Federation.
 I come with experience of working on behalf of vulnerable children within and across the education, health and voluntary sectors which complements the wealth of skills, expertise and support other governors bring.
 Our job is to champion children’s learning and achievement in each of our schools.

-I believe that every child in each of our two schools, Beckley and Peasmarsh has the right to be safe and cared for, succeed in learning, thrive and mature into adulthood, able to contribute to the economy and their community in a positive way.
-I’m just starting to get to know the Genesis community but even in a very short time I’ve been hugely impressed when I met with the headteachers and some of their staff to see and hear their passion and commitment to make this a daily reality for children.
+I believe that every child in each of our three schools, has the right to be safe and cared for, succeed in learning, thrive and mature into adulthood, able to contribute to the economy and their community in a positive way.
+I’m getting to know the Genesis community and even though I haven’t been part of it for very long, I’ve been hugely impressed when I meet with the headteachers and their staff to see and hear their passion and commitment to make this a daily reality for children.

 What matters to me is to think big for children, believe in them, and work together so that their rights are realised, their views shape decisions made about their lives and they respect the rights of others.
 Together, as a governing body, we can make an important contribution to helping our school leaders ensure children are learning and achieving well, positive about themselves and their community and looking forward to a bright future.

-I am pleased and proud to be chair of our Governing Body.
-Please do get in touch via either of the schools if you want to contact me.
+I am pleased and proud to be chair of our Governing Board.
+Please do get in touch via any of the schools if you want to contact me.

 Rose Durban